ex1nhatvh/exment-manual/docs/config.md

 - Setting key : EXMENT_API_MAX_DELETE_COUNT
 - Default value ： 100
 - Role : Maximum number of APIs that can be deleted at the same time by batch deletion.
+Here is the translation to English in Markdown format:

+#### API Access Rate Limit
+- Setting Key: EXMENT_API_MAX_RATE_LIMIT
+- Default Value: 60
+- Role: Specifies the number of API accesses per user per minute for each API token.

 #### Get data label
 - Setting key : EXMENT_API_APPEND_LABEL